ooks-io/ooknet/README.md

 I like to experiment with different ideas a lot.
 Due to that, much of this is subject to change.
 I will try to keep this readme as up to date as possible.

-I won't go too indepth here, as everything is subject to change.
+I won't go too in-depth here, as everything is subject to change.
 But here is the high-level.

 One of the main goals of this project was to allow for easy bootstrapping of new hosts while maintaining fine-grained configuration on a per-host basis.
 This is